flattte/exec_omit/README.md

 [INFO]: resolved sym not in libc, is a function
 [INFO]: resolved sym not in libc, is a function
 [INFO]: resolved sym not in libc, is a function
-[INFO] entry of mapped progrma localised at 0x7f7e1ce91152 [INFO] :: Run the loaded program:
+[INFO] entry of mapped program localised at 0x7f7e1ce91152 [INFO] :: Run the loaded program:
 ----------------